 Sadly, things have only gone downhill since WWII.
-We no longer fight wars with clearly defined missions under leaders who have the ability to articulate a common sense outcome to the public.
+We no longer fight wars with clearly defined missions under leaders who have the ability to articulate a commonsense outcome to the public.
 Our soldiers are thrust into nearly impossible situations and tangled webs of Islamic civil wars without a strategic plan to win.
-And most absurdly, political motivations that lead to politically correct warfare have all too often superseded the priority of achieving the mission with the least number of casualties.
+And most absurdly, political motivations that lead to politically correct warfare have all too often superseded the priority of achieving the mission with the lowest number of casualties.

-Some political leaders are wrought to say that this is the price we must pay for defending liberty in this era given the nature and logistics of the enemy.
+Some political leaders say that this is the price we must pay for defending liberty in this era, given the nature and logistics of the enemy.
 They are wrong.
 This is not the price we must pay; this is unacceptable.
-The political leadership can do better prioritizing strategic interests and defining the mission of our troops to execute unencumbered from political warfare.
+The political leadership can do better at prioritizing strategic interests and defining the mission of our troops, unencumbered by strictly political warfare.
 They must do better.
 They owe it to the brave soldiers in uniform.

 Certainly, there is much blame appropriately ascribed to the current president for capriciously ceding the gains our military made in central and western Iraq.
 But much of Iraq and the sacrifice of our troops had gone toward the Iranian hegemony long before Obama took office.
-Iran was allowed to literally rip apart our troops with the nastiest explosive devices and they have never paid a price for it – again – even before Obama became president, other than to win control and influence over large swaths of the country.
+Iran was allowed to literally rip apart our troops with the nastiest explosive devices, and the regime has never paid a price for it – again – even before Obama became president, other than to win control and influence over large swaths of the country.